MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/extensibility/internals/how-to-generate-registry-information-for-an-installer.md

 ---
-title: Procedimiento Generar información del registro para un instalador | Documentos de Microsoft ms.date: 11/15/2016 ms.prod: visual-studio-dev14 ms.technology: vs-ide-sdk
+title: 'How to: Generate Registry Information for an Installer | Microsoft Docs' ms.date: 11/15/2016 ms.prod: visual-studio-dev14
+ms.technology: vs-ide-sdk